Temple Heights Mansion

 area in Columbus, sitting on top of a large grassy bank on Ninth Street North.

 Wow!
 What a massive, impressive southern townhouse mansion!!
-Tom and I took a road trip through the South the summer of 2019, hoping to catch mansion tours in southern states.
-However, Temple Heights it is only open for inside tours during the annual Pilgrimage event.
-However, we got an eyeful of the outside of this impressive mansion!
+Tom and I took a road trip through the South during the summer of 2019, hoping to catch mansion tours in southern states.
+However, Temple Heights is only open for inside tours during the annual Pilgrimage event.
+However, we got an eyeful of the outside of this Greek Revival beauty on steroids!

-After reading the sign in front of this impressive structure that requested visitors to use the side stairs, we went up the side steps of this property, where we got some great photos to share with our website readers.
-There was no sign warning of trespassing.
+After reading the sign in front that requested visitors to use the side stairs, we went up the side steps of this property, where we got some great photos to share with our website readers.
+There was no sign warning against trespassing.

-The temple form structure of this grand mansion shouts Greek Revival architecture; looking very much like Greek Temple;which explains why the original owners called their mansion, Temple Heights.
-“It is an admirable example of noble simplicity, beauty, and harmony in Doric style.”
+The temple form structure of this grand effort shouts Greek Revival architecture, looking very much like a Temple which explains why the original owners called their mansion, Temple Heights.
+According to the Mississippi Preservation website, “It is an admirable example of noble simplicity, beauty, and harmony in Doric style.”

 Yes indeed!
-There are grand colonnades of five Greek Pillars along the front and along the sides, that appeared after the Harris family remodeled in 1854 the mansion to be more Greek Revival.
-Apparently Greek Revival was the style to have in 1854!
+Apparently this was the preferred architectural style to have in 1854!
+There are grand colonnades of five Greek pillars along the front and along the sides, that appeared after the Harris family remodeled it in 1854 to be more Greek Revival, downplaying its Federalist style roots.
 They hold up large porticos on each side of the mansion.
-The original enclosed front porch was taken out to make room for the massive structure needed to support the portico.
+The original enclosed front porch was taken out to make room for the massive structure needed to support the porticos.